ropensci/roweb3/content/blog/2021-07-23-ropensci-news-digest-july-2021/index.md

-Four use cases of our packages and resources have been reported since we sent the last newsletter.
+Five use cases of our packages and resources have been reported since we sent the last newsletter.

 * [Mapping Asian elephant observations with rgbif](https://discuss.ropensci.org/t/mapping-asian-elephant-observations-with-rgbif/2524).
 Reported by Tuija Sonkkila.